 - 1) Code must compile / run in debug and release mode.
 Debug information should never be released in the final version of a software project.
-Projects that do not compile AND run will be marked zero. - 2) Include only those files specified by the documents in your archives.
+Projects that do not compile AND run will be marked zero.
+Requests for regrades/modifications to code that does not compile will result in a deduction of 1% of the student's final grade (Professionalism). - 2) Include only those files specified by the specification documents in your archives.
 Projects should have no directory structure except as explicitly mentioned in the documentation (i.e., relevant files and folders should be submitted in the root of the zip file.)
 It should be possible to open the archive, copy your files directly into the project, compile, and then run the project without further steps.
-If the project has naming or organization error(s), its grade will be zero.
+If the project has naming or organization error(s), its grade will be zero. - 3) Screencasts and videos must be recorded as public unlisted videos on YouTube.
+Other platforms will not be supported. - 4) Any sharing of documents and videos with other students through any public channels including social platforms such as teams, discord, slack, Facebook, etc. will be considered Academic Dishonesty.

-Course
+Course Expectations